Code-Institute-Submissions/alexandergrib-ms1_submission/README.md

 - Left: Logo (linked to homepage)
 - Right 4 Links:
     - Home
-    - Planning (has a dropdown with 4 items:)
-        - route
-        - accommodation
-	    - highlights
-	    - lotr
+    - Tea traditions(gallery)
-    - Gallery
+    - Tea History
-    - Contact
+    - Contact me (modulo popup with email and textbar)

 ### CTA (call to action):
 - visible on the bottom of the body in all pages, except of the contact page (last page)